 According to Carbo-Johnson, rinse and clean strawberries before you feed them to your dog.
 The washing will flush out the dirt and the remaining chemicals.

 Dog owners are expected to remember that any food can prove to be a choking hazard, including strawberries.
 Hence, wash them and take out the stems.
-For small breeds or puppies, it is advisable to make strawberries more palatable by cutting strawberries into bite-sized pieces.
+For small breeds or puppies, it is advisable to make strawberries more palatable by cutting them into bite-sized pieces.
 Squashing them and pureeing or mashing them might do the job.

 Dogs and Strawberries FAQ